-A brief EXPENSE VERIFICATION FORM with attached event participation documentation and travel-related caregiving receipts must be submitted by campus mail or in person to the Work-Life Committee* within 14 days of return of trip.
-Awards will normally be distributed within the 30 days after approval of reimbursement form.
+Two documents must be submitted for reimbursement: 1) A brief EXPENSE VERIFICATION FORM with attached event participation documentation and travel-related caregiving receipts (including invoice from caregiver and proof of payment) must be submitted by campus mail or in person to the Work-Life Committee* within 14 days of return of trip, along with 2) a completed PFTF Invoice Voucher Awards will normally be distributed within the 30 days after approval of reimbursement form.

 Report of Award Use

 Within one month following receipt of award, recipient is required to submit a short REPORT OF AWARD USE/FOLLOW UP SURVEY to the Work-Life Committee.
 These may be submitted electronically to firstname.lastname@example.org.
 At the end of the year, a report will be developed by the Work-Life Committee documenting the use and benefits of this initiative.
 Names will not be included, although anonymity cannot be guaranteed.